Small Business Survey reveals true effects of late payments on SME owners

 Marc Curtis-Smith, Managing Director of B2B Debt Collection specialists Federal Management said “Every day we receive calls from beleaguered Small Business Owners at the end of their tether.
 People are deliberately not paying them and we totally understand their frustrations”

-“The UK media tends to focus on those in debt as rarely spares a consideration for those on the other end of the spectrum; the people who are actually owed money and suffering the ramifications of such.
+“The UK media tends to focus on those in debt and rarely spares a consideration for those on the other end of the spectrum; the people who are actually owed money and suffering the ramifications of such.
 It is entirely unjust and unfair.
-This is why we are so passionate Small Businesses by way of recovering debts where possible and as quickly as possible”
+This is why we are so passionate about helping Small Businesses by way of recovering debts where possible and as quickly as possible”

 Previous surveys have also highlighted the unseen damage caused by late payments.
 A majority of small Business owners have advised that unpaid invoices have had a detrimental affect on their personal life as well as their work.
 The stress of small business late payments weighs heavily on their minds.